-Data can be created 1) manually, 2) by using data generation tools or 3) it can be retrieved from existing production environment.
+Data can be created 1) manually, 2) by using data generation tools, or 3) it can be retrieved from an existing production environment.
 The data set can consist of synthetic (fake) data, but preferably it consists of representative (real) data (for security reasons this data should of course be masked) with good coverage of the test cases.
 This will provide the best software quality and that is what we all want ultimately.

 “The ideal test data identifies all the application errors with a smallest possible data set.”

 So beware with dummy data, generated by a random name generator or a credit card number generator for example.
 These generators provide you with sample data that offers no challenges to the software being tested.
-Of course synthetic data can be used to enrich and/or mask your test database.
+Of course, synthetic data can be used to enrich and/or mask your test database.